awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

   git config --global credential.UseHttpPath true
   ```

-## I am prompted for a user name when I connect to a CodeCommit Repository<a name="troubleshooting-ae1"></a>
+## I am prompted for a user name when I connect to a CodeCommit repository<a name="troubleshooting-ae1"></a>

 **Problem:** When you try to use the credential helper to communicate with a CodeCommit repository, a message appears prompting you for your user name\.

 **Possible fixes:** Configure your AWS profile or make sure the profile you are using is the one you configured for working with CodeCommit\.
-For more information about setting up, see [Setup Steps for HTTPS Connections to AWS CodeCommit Repositories on Linux, macOS, or Unix with the AWS CLI Credential Helper](setting-up-https-unixes.md) or [Setup Steps for HTTPS Connections to AWS CodeCommit Repositories on Windows with the AWS CLI Credential Helper](setting-up-https-windows.md)\.
+For more information about setting up, see [Setup steps for HTTPS connections to AWS CodeCommit repositories on Linux, macOS, or Unix with the AWS CLI credential helper](setting-up-https-unixes.md) or [Setup steps for HTTPS connections to AWS CodeCommit repositories on Windows with the AWS CLI credential helper](setting-up-https-windows.md)\.
 For more information about IAM, access keys, and secret keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html) and [How Do I Get Credentials?](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html#IAM_SecurityCredentials)

 ## Git for macOS: I configured the credential helper successfully, but now I am denied access to my repository \(403\)<a name="troubleshooting-macoshttps"></a>